wethod/learning-center-source/content/settings/index.md

 If you have a different WETHOD company linked to the same account, from here you can switch from one another.

 ## Business Unit
 The “Business Unit” module is useful to manage teams that work as independent operational units.
-You can enable the module from the settings section, there you can also set your business units and specify some default behavior.
-Once the module is enabled, it allows to associate projects, team members and insights with the business units in you company.
+From settings, you can enable the module, set the business units and specify some default behaviours.
+Once the module is enabled, it allows to associate projects, team members and insights with the business units in your company.

 **Default BU for filters**: “User’s BU” or “All”.
-Whether filters on business units by default show data for all business units or data of the business unit of the user is in.
+Choose whether to show the users data from the whole company or from the BU they're belonging to as a default.

 {{< img-center src="/uploads/2020/07/10/business-unit-settings.png">}}

 ### Projects' Business Unit
-To assign a business unit to a project you can go to the projects pipeline, find your project and click on “Show more”, there you will be able to select a unit via the “Business Unit” field.
+To assign a business unit to a project you can go to project list, find your project and click on “Show more”.
+Click on the field named “Business Unit” and select an option from the list.

 {{< img-center src="/uploads/2020/07/10/business-unit-pipeline.png">}}

 ### Team members' Business Unit
-Business units for team members are historicized, this means that if a person changes business unit all it's past data (plannings and timesheets) are kept linked to the old business unit.
+Wethod keeps a record of each time a user changes its business unit.
+All the data coming from previous planning and timesheet will remain linked to the business unit(s) the user belonged to at the time.
 You can manage employees business units from the employee payroll section.

 {{< img-center src="/uploads/2020/07/10/business-unit-payroll.png">}}

 ### Business Unit Filters
-When the Business Unit module is enabled you will find filters in all sections of the application where make sense to see data splitted by business unit.
-Are filter missing in some important section? [contact us](mailto:info@wethod.com)
+When the Business Unit module is enabled you will find filters in all sections of the application where it’s necessary a view by business unit.
+Do you think it’s missing a filter in a specific section or page in wethod?
+[Please, contact us](mailto:info@wethod.com).

 {{< img-center src="/uploads/2020/07/10/business-unit-filters.png">}}

 ### Planning Cross-Business unit
-In the permissions section you can find two permissions to set whether people in a business units can plan people on other business unit:
+In the permissions settings you set whether a user in a business unit is allowed to plan people from other business units:

-- **from other bu**: whether you can plan people from another business units on projects of your business unit.
+- **from other bu**: whether you can plan people from other business units on projects of your business unit.
 - **to other bu**: whether you can plan people of your business unit to projects of other business units.